shawntabrizi/substrate-rpc-examples/README.md

 # substrate-rpc-examples
- A simple set of tools to help you play with your Substrate RPC endpoint.
+ A simple set of examples to help you play with your Substrate RPC endpoint.